zibingala/TD_sphere2fish/README.md

-This .tox was created by MixedTechnics - as a solution for shperical2fisheye projection inside TouchDesigner. spherical map (equirectangular) projection to fisheye - originally for fulldome production.
+This .tox was created by MixedTechnics - as a solution for shperical2fisheye projection inside TouchDesigner.
+Spherical map (equirectangular) projection to fisheye - originally for fulldome production.

 Source for inspiration and test patterns/images for proofing the result: https://paulbourke.net/dome/2fish/ - Thanks to Paul Bourke!